Below is a list of the frequently asked questions related to the tag choosen.

-An airshed is an area of land where pollution released into the air can eventually wind up in a specific water body.
+An airshed is an area of land over which airborne pollutants can travel to enter a specific body of water.
 Airsheds can be very large.
-For example, the Chesapeake Bay’s nitrogen oxide (NOx) airshed is 570,000 square miles, stretching west to Ohio and north to Canada.
+The Chesapeake Bay’s airshed is 570,000 square miles, stretching west to Ohio and north to Canada.

 Water clarity improves when less pollution washes off the land and into streams, rivers and the Chesapeake Bay.
 You can help improve water clarity by fertilizing your lawn less and planting a buffer of trees and shrubs around your property.
 Also, when boating, make sure you obey wake laws so you don’t stir up bottom sediments in shallow areas.

 Poor water clarity is usually caused by a combination of suspended sediments, organic matter and excess nutrients that fuel the growth of water-clouding algae.
 Weather also plays a large role in water clarity.
 Rain storms can wash dirt and pollutants into the Bay and cause the water to look muddy.
 During drier conditions, the water is usually clearer.